cristianexer/forecastico/README.md

 First loading takes too much, but that depends on hosting (heroku).

-On localhost works everything really fast.
+But on localhost works everything really fast.

+JavaScript is not that cool as I thought.

 ## Conclusions